namoopsoo/namoopsoo.github.io/content/note/2026-02-13-what-ends-up.md

 ## Defer with deferrence
 As David Allen originally pointed out, you need a system you can trust to defer or postpone, especially if someone else is counting on that thing.
 But I think we can agree that David Allen's context did nor include Slack and he did not work in a triage war room.

 But sometimes a low tech whiteboard or paper  can still be helpful.
 Even in HBO's The Pitt, in all the chaos of their triage, they use a central "board" for status.
-As long as it is out of your head , in a place you trust.
+As long as it is out of your head , in a place you trust, you are not distracted by it.

 The deference part: maybe you can still respectfully ask someone to remind you again next time.
-This puts the ball back in their court and keeps you focusing.
+This puts the ball back in their court and keeps you focusing on what you originally intended.

 # References
 1. https://www.oliverburkeman.com/fourthousandweeks